ethereum/swarm-dapps/doc/registrar-dapp.md

 ### Introduction

-This document specifies a web-based đapp interface for ENS (Ethereum Name Service) registrar contracts as described in EIP 137.
+This document specifies a web-based đapp interface for ENS (Ethereum Name Service) registrar contracts as defined in EIP 137.
 Standardizing such interfaces is motivated by the expectation that numerous different đapps might need to interact with the same registrar contract.
 In such a case, having a spearate đapp implement all necessary user interactions